Female Masking

 History & origins

-- 1996: The hub site Maskon launched as a directory linking early female-mask sellers, one of the first signs of an organised online scene.
+- 1996: The hub site Maskon launched as a directory linking the first mask sellers, one of the earliest signs of an organised online scene.

-- 2004: Retailers such as PhotogenicMask began selling internationally with multilingual storefronts, widening access beyond hobbyist makers.
+- 2004: Retailers such as PhotogenicMask began selling internationally through multilingual storefronts, widening access beyond one-off hobbyist makers.

-- 2007: A dedicated "female mask" group appeared on Flickr, reflecting the community's migration onto mainstream photo-sharing platforms.
+- 2007: A dedicated "female mask" group appeared on Flickr, marking the community's move onto mainstream photo-sharing platforms.

-- 2010: The silicone-mask retailer Celesmask launched its website and YouTube channel, part of a wave of makers showcasing the craft in video.
+- 2010: The silicone-mask retailer Celesmask launched its site and YouTube channel, part of a wave of makers who showcased the craft on video.

 Naming and clinical framing

-The precise coinage of "masking" for this practice is not well documented; it arose informally inside hobbyist and kink communities rather than from clinical literature, and practitioners adopted the self-descriptors "masker" and "doll."
-The practice has never been a named diagnosis: it is absent from the DSM-5-TR and the ICD-11, and is treated descriptively, for example in Wikipedia's List of paraphilias, as an identity-transformation and embodiment practice rather than a clinical category.
-In a 2011 Psychology Today piece, the clinical psychologist Ray Blanchard characterised masking as a fetish for some practitioners, but no consensus clinical model exists.
-Researchers who survey atypical interests, such as Joyal, Cossette & Lapierre (2015), place such transformation niches firmly in the statistically rare tail of human sexual fantasy.
+The coinage of "masking" for this practice is not well documented.
+It grew informally inside hobbyist and kink circles rather than out of clinical literature, and the self-descriptors masker and doll came with it.
+There has never been a diagnosis attached: masking appears in neither the DSM-5-TR nor the ICD-11, and encyclopedic references such as Wikipedia's List of paraphilias treat it descriptively, as identity-transformation and embodiment rather than as a clinical category.
+Surveys of atypical sexual interest, such as Joyal, Cossette & Lapierre (2015), do not name masking at all, which places it firmly in the statistically rare tail.

 Mainstream visibility